Garfounkel/Bulletin/README.md

 - Use the search box to filter the issues.
 - Click on any GameObject to select it in the hierarchy.

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+This means you can use this library in your own projects, commercial or not, as long as you include a copy of the original license file in your project.

+Attribution is not required, but appreciated.